 The Marvin Essential double-hung window has a visible transmittance of 0.45-0.65.

-Overall, both windows are very energy efficient and meet the criteria to be ENERGY STAR certified in Southern regions.
+Overall, both windows are energy efficient and meet the criteria for ENERGY STAR certification in Southern regions.
 You can improve the energy efficiency of a window by adding glass coatings and gas fillings for better insulation.

 While the energy ratings for the Marvin Ultimate double-hung window are better than the Marvin Essential double-hung window, it is hard to rank one over the other because of the custom options to improve efficiency for both.

 However, the Marvin Ultimate has better energy ratings for the basic window with no additives.